Food affordability.Food security.Food sovereignty.

 Protect Good Jobs on the Canadian Coast

 Year-round employment in remote communities with no replacement industries.
-Reversing the ban protects thousands of paycheques and unlocks hundreds of millions in new Canadian investment.
+Reversing the ban protects the careers of young people and families and unlocks hundreds of millions in new Canadian investment.

 Check the Knowledge Center →